One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 “Sure, take something back for your aunt too.”

-He waited for his uncle to walk away.
+He waited until his uncle’s footsteps faded.
 Finally gathering courage to look up, he stared straight into the most beautiful face he had ever seen.

-She was watching his uncle leave, a dark, slender figure moving away with stiff grace.
+But she was not looking at him, still watching his uncle leave, a dark, slender figure moving away with stiff grace.
 Then she pointed to drops of red wine that the waiter had spilled on the white cloth.

 “He wasn’t being clumsy, George.
-That was deliberate.
-Rude!”
+That was rude.”

-“George,” she asked.”Do you think the waiter spilled it because my dress is a little worn and when I talk, I have traces of a country accent?
-Never mind, it’s so good to escape the house.”
+“George,” she asked.”Do you think the waiter spilled it because of my appearance, like my old clothes, or when I talk, I have traces of a country accent?
+Oh, never mind, it’s so good to escape the house.”

 “Oh don’t worry,” she added, “The cafe owner doesn’t mind me smoking outside if no one complains.
 George, laws are only as good as the people who enforce them, a friend tells me.